Segacnd/perfect-todo/README.md

 About EsLint
 In this project we use Air BnB config, also couple my personal cofiguration https://www.npmjs.com/package/eslint-config-airbnb

-# start with yarn dev//start with yarn dev
+# start with yarn dev

-You can tap ctrl + s for format your code.

 ## !Important
 Use only yarn.